HoaiAnHo/ECS-150-Project3/REPORT.md

 initialization, every index in the array contains NULL, which designates the fd entry as empty and unopened.
 The value in fd that we return in fs_open, is the index number where a particular file descriptor we opened is located in the array.
-If the user returns a certain fd in later functions like .
+If the user returns a certain fd in later functions like fs_seek, we use fd to index into the assigned location in the array, and grab whatever member values are necessary for the operation.
+Running fs_close will replace the given fd index with NULL, which deems it "closed"

 # Phase 4: Reading/Writing Files
+We used a bounce buffer as described in class.